8g6-new/mp3_to_wav/benchmark/README.md

 *Assuming an average audio duration of **42.23 seconds** across the "Blue Jay" dataset.
 Normalized values are per second of audio.*

-### Visualization

-A bar chart visualizing the average performance metrics for `ffmpeg` and `minimp3_decoder` would be helpful here to provide a quick visual comparison. *(Visualization generation is not included in this text-based report).*

 ## Analysis